GitHubGlobalUser/Recruitment/Readme.md

 1. Familiar with one mainstream language (Java/C#/Python/JavaScript, etc.);
 2. Have good system analysis skills, can independently analyze and solve problems, have good team spirit, communication skills and stress resistance;
 3. Familiar with microservice architecture, familiar with Spring Boot, Spring Cloud or VUE architecture preferred;
-4. Just contact me privately, I will reply you when I see it.